 Fees may apply, depending on program.

-provides in-home respite care for individuals with Alzheimer’s disease or another dementia.
+FAIR provides in-home respite care for individuals with Alzheimer’s disease or another dementia.
 Criteria to be eligible are to have a diagnosis of Alzheimer’s disease or another dementia and be a resident of Mingo County.
 Our services provides up to 16 hours of respite care per week and a regular break for caregivers.
 This program also provides stimulation and socialization for the person with Alzheimer's.
 A sliding fee scale is based upon household income.

-Program is designed to assist those seniors who have functional needs in their homes.
+The Lighthouse program is designed to assist those seniors who have functional needs in their homes.
 Services are provided by a caregiver employed by Coalfield Community Action Partnership, Inc. after an applicant for the program has been determined eligible by the provider’s Registered Nurse.
 This program is unique in that it is funded by the State of West Virginia and participants pay based on their monthly income.
 Administered by the West Virginia Bureau of Senior Services, services are delivered by a trained caregiver employed by Coalfield Community Action Partnership, Inc.